desbma/sacad/README.md

 * Install [optipng](http://optipng.sourceforge.net/)
 * Install [jpegoptim](http://freecode.com/projects/jpegoptim)

+On Ubuntu and other Debian derivatives, you can install both with `sudo apt-get install optipng jpegoptim`.

 Note that depending of the speed of your CPU, crunching may significantly slow down processing as it is very CPU intensive (especially for PNG files).